gohugoio/hugo/content/en/hugo-pipes/fingerprint.md

     weight: 70
 weight: 70
 sections_weight: 70
+signature: ["resources.Fingerprint RESOURCE [ALGORITHM]", "fingerprint RESOURCE [ALGORITHM]"]
 ---

+## Usage

-Fingerprinting and [SRI](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) can be applied to any asset file using `resources.Fingerprint` which takes two arguments, the resource object and a [hash algorithm](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms).
+Fingerprinting and [SRI](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) can be applied to any asset file using `resources.Fingerprint` which takes two arguments, the resource object and an optional [hash algorithm](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms).

 The default hash algorithm is `sha256`.
 Other available algorithms are `sha384` and (as of Hugo `0.55`) `sha512` and `md5`.